LilianPe/LilianPE/README.md

 ## Hi there 👋

 - 🔭 I’m currently studying at 42 school.
-- 🌱 I’m currently learning C and C++.
+- 🌱 I have learned C, C++, the basics of web, and I'm currently learning cybersecurity and AI.
 - 📫 How to reach me: lilianperthuis@gmail.com